Frequently asked questions

 Business groups may share their specific industry knowledge to complement the transfer of know-how by tax audit Experts.
 Civil society can promote the TIWB Initiative and share lessons.

 Currently serving officials are drawn from any tax administration capable of offering tax officials with the necessary skills and experience.
-Recently retired experienced tax audit officials who have experience from national tax administrations are another valuable source of Experts for TIWB Programmes.
+Recently retired experienced tax audit officials who have experience from national tax administrations are another valuable source of Experts for TIWB programmes.
+The UNDP-managed TIWB Roster of Experts is composed of both previously- and currently-serving tax officials.

 The TIWB Experts, both retired as well as currently serving tax officials, in a TIWB Programme will work with the Host Administration under a TIWB Programme Terms of Reference agreement which covers all the legal and practical safeguards and provisions.
 A Host Administration Starter Kit for establishing TIWB Programme Terms of Reference agreements, addressing potential issues such as confidentiality and conflicts of interest, can be found on this website.
 As the TIWB Experts are deployed as staff of the Host Administration, they will be led and managed by that Host Administration which sets the objectives for the Experts.
 The TIWB Expert integrates as much as possible into existing Host Administration teams to foster open dialogue and skills transfer.